oercompbiomed/Seili-2019/README.md

 Arrival to Turku by plane, bus or train.
 NB!
 If you are planning to fly to Helsinki, reserve at least 3 hours to get to Turku by bus from the airport.

-•	At 17.45	Get together in Turku riverside (Östra Strandgatan 66), and boat transportation to Seili island (please contact Maritta Löytömäki, mailto:makrpy@utu.fiabout your travel plans)
+•	At 17.45	Get together in Turku riverside (Östra Strandgatan 66), and boat transportation to Seili island

 •	Dinner at Seili